KyryloChalov/Parking/README.md

 ## Installation and Deployment

-This section contains the description of the different ways you can install and/or deploy the Image application.
+This section contains the description of the different ways you can install and/or deploy the Imagine Parking application.

-**Options:**
+### Options:

 1. **Installation by Cloning Git Repository**
-2. **Installation by Downloading and running [Docker Image](https://hub.docker.com/r/imagineteam/parkingapp) from dockerhub**
+2. **Installation by Downloading and running [Docker Image](https://hub.docker.com/r/imagineteam/parkingapp) from Docker Hub**
 3. **Run Already Deployed Application in a browser**

 Detailed instructions for each option follow:

-## Installation by Cloning Git Repository
+### Installation by Cloning Git Repository

 **Prerequisites:**